lohitagarwalla/todoapfp/README.md

 # todoapp

 A new Flutter application.
-This app help to keep track of your tasks.
+This app helps keep track of your tasks.

 ## What you can to with this app?